 Investment Performance

-Screaming Eagle continues to lead the global fine wine market in ROI:
+Screaming Eagle leads the global fine wine market in ROI by almost every measure.

 - Screaming Eagle 2010: Released at $850, now trading at $3,800–$4,200, representing a 350%+ ROI over 15 years